Failure to yield to pedestrian tickets

 |Richmond (Staten Island)||376||370||4||2|

 If a driver wants to argue that they are innocent of their charges, the burden of proof is on them.
 They will need evidence that the situation did not constitute a violation or did not warrant a citation because there was no legitimate danger posed to pedestrians.
-Common arguments for defendants include:
+Common arguments a NY failure to yield to a pedestrian ticket lawyer can use for defendants include: